5.6 Working with TIME-TAG Data

 The AXIS2 column in the EVENTS extension of a _tag file contains the pixel coordinate along the spatial or cross-dispersion axis.
 No Doppler compensation is applied.

 The DETAXIS1 column in the EVENTS extension of a _tag file contains the pixel coordinate along the spectral axis where each event was recorded with no correction for Doppler shifts introduced by the orbital motion of HST.
-In general, AXIS1 coordinates are the ones users will more likely use than DETAXIS1 coordinates.
+In general, users are more likely to use AXIS1 coordinates than DETAXIS1 coordinates.

-After all EVENTS extensions in a _tag file, there will be one final binary table extension named GTI, containing columns named START and STOP.
+The GTI extension of a _tag file contains columns named START and STOP.
 There will be associated start and stop times for every uninterrupted observing interval during a planned exposure.
 For most datasets, there will be only one START and one STOP time encompassing all buffer dumps in an exposure.
-Multiple good time intervals are possible, however - for example, if guide star lock is lost.
-Times in START and STOP are expressed in seconds since the start time (MJD) of the exposure given in the TEXPSTRT keyword of the primary FITS header.
+Multiple good time intervals are possible in some cases like if guide star lock is lost.
+Times in START and STOP are expressed in seconds beginning from the start time (MJD) of the exposure given in the TEXPSTRT keyword of the primary FITS header.
 Good time intervals can be examined as follows, where rootname must be replaced by the root name of the _tag file being examined:

 >>> from astropy.table import Table